soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 - **Uncertainties:** How can contradictory hypotheses or vague attributions be represented in the data model?
 - **Identification:** How can the object be precisely identified and referenced using unique characteristics such as inventory numbers?

-At the end, you will have an initial excerpt of a conceptual organization of your domain of knowledge:

-- relevant concepts have been named,
-- events have been identified,
-- relationships between them have been formulated.

 > **What we have learned**
 >
-> Conceptual knowledge modeling organizes domain knowledge by identifying relevant concepts, events, and relationships.
+> In E1A, we created a first conceptual model sketch by identifying and connecting relevant information about a collection object.
 >
-> These elements form the conceptual foundation for developing a consistent and transparent semantic data model.
+> We can now describe this process as conceptual knowledge modeling: organizing domain knowledge through concepts, events, and relationships.
 >
-> The resulting structure helps express research questions about objects, actors, production, provenance, places, and time.
+> This conceptual structure provides the foundation for developing a semantic data model.

 ---